 Huntingdon Drama Club is a community organisation with a passion for the theatre.
-Now in its eighth decade, the club stages three productions a year, and hosts a variety of social events that are open to both members and non-members.
+Now in its eighth decade, the club stages up to three productions a year, and hosts a variety of social events that are open to both members and non-members.
 We are proud of our rich heritage, and are privileged to have brought quality drama to Huntingdon for more than 70 years!

 We are fortunate to boast a strong membership not just of actors, but of directors, producers, stage managers and hands, sound and lighting technicians, promoters, a fabulous front of house team and those who just enjoy a great night out!

 We are always very keen to welcome new members so if you fancy joining a modern community drama club with a rich heritage, we’ll look forward to having you on board!
 Read on for more about us…

 Fifteen people attended the Club’s inaugural meeting in the Old Grammar School – now the Cromwell Museum – on Saturday, March 4th 1944 at 3pm.
 From the minute book: ‘Mr. Jarrett opened the Meeting by saying that its object was to start a Drama Club in Huntingdon for play-readings and theatrical productions.’
 The subscription was fixed at 2/6d (12.5p) a quarter, and the Club had 19 paid-up members that year.

 Two one-act plays were entered for the Drama Festival in October, and performed in Huntingdon in November: Lights Out and Jephthat’s Daughter, followed by a nativity play at Christmas.
 The earliest record of ticket prices is for The Romantic Age in May 1945: 2/6 and 1/6 (12.5p and 7.5p).